ayurjain-livspace/skurge/README.md

 This project is licensed under the terms of Apache license, Version 2.0 ([LICENSE](LICENSE.txt))

 ## How we use Skurge at Livspace
 At [Livspace](https://www.livspace.com/), we use Skurge across teams for various async transformation + relay activities.
 We will focus here on one such critical aspect: customer communication.
-In conjunction with our notification service, we use Skurge to manage all our customer communications by relaying data to our customer relationship management partners and third party analytics services.
+In conjunction with our notification service, we use Skurge to manage all our customer communications by relaying data to our customer relationship management partners.
+We also use skurge to send appropriate payload to our analytics services, based on various AMQP events that happen within the ecosystem.

 ```mermaid
 sequenceDiagram